New album “Flowers At The Scene”

 Mixed by Steven Wilson and mastered by Steve Kitch (The Pineapple Thief), the album’s poignant artwork is by Jarrod Gosling.

-Flowers At The Scene will be released by Inside Out Music on March 1st 2019.
+Flowers At The Scene – on Inside Out Music – is available now.

 “Lost In The Ghost Light – which was always intended as a one-off – felt like a perfect conclusion to a particular way of writing and working.
 In the wake of that, Flowers At The Scene very much feels like a press reset.